tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/overview.md

 **[GitHub: WKND Sites Project](https://github.com/adobe/aem-guides-wknd)**

 In addition, each part of the tutorial has its own branch in GitHub.
 A user can begin the tutorial at any point by simply checking out the branch that corresponds to the previous part.

+>[!NOTE]
+>
+> If you were working with the previous version of this tutorial, you can still find the [solution packages](https://github.com/adobe/aem-guides-wknd/releases/tag/archetype-18.1) and [code](https://github.com/adobe/aem-guides-wknd/tree/archetype-18.1) on GitHub.

 ## Local Development Environment {#local-dev-environment}